Welcome to Columbia Falls!

 Columbia Falls, Montana 59912

-New Green Box Hours – The Flathead County Green Box Site located on Best Way near Columbia Falls will have new hours beginning May 16th through September 30th – 9 am to 6 pm.
-This is a change from 8 am to 5 pm to better allow residents to get to the site outside of regular work hours.
+The Flathead County Green Box Site located on Best Way near Columbia Falls hours have returned to 8 am to 5 pm as of October 1st.

 Where to Recycle